ARGULASAISURAJ/Fetch_rewards/README.md

 Staging output has the staging table excel file.

 # Analytical_queries.md
-Analytical queries can be found in both report and
+Analytical queries can be found in both report and this file.